FreeStreamAVS/Notifications/README.txt

 32
 |||

-7/18/2017 is the date of latest update
+7/18/2017 is the date of current update

 Update is ready for download exit and click update.